jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 * [*Predicting Stock Market Returns---Lose the Normal and Switch to Laplace*](https://sixfigureinvesting.com/2016/03/modeling-stock-market-returns-with-laplace-distribution-instead-of-normal/)

-His analysis includes a deeper study on the tails of the distribution.
+His analysis includes a deeper study of the tails of the distribution.
 While he acknowledges the observed price data include a higher frequency of large moves than what would be expected from a Laplace distribution, I agree with his assessment that the Laplace distribution is a better alternative compared to the normal distribution.

 The *Business Forecasting* blog authored by Clive Jones includes a whole series of articles on the topic of price change distributions: